Emmanuel Boateng (footballer, born 1996): Levante

 On 16 August 2017, Boateng signed a four-year deal with La Liga side Levante UD.

 On 13 May 2018, he scored first career hat-trick against champions Barcelona.
 Levante won the match 5–4, ending the possibility of an unbeaten season for Barcelona.

 Dalian Professional

 On 20 February 2019, Boateng signed with Chinese Super League side Dalian Professional (then Dalian Yifang).

 Return to Rio Ave

 In 2022, Boateng left Dalian to rejoin Rio Ave.

+Al-Orobah

+On 12 August 2024, Boateng joined Saudi Pro League club Al-Orobah on a one-year contract.

+Gaziantep F.K.

+On January 13 2025, Boateng left Al-Orobah and signed for Turkish Süper Lig club Gaziantep F.K. on a one and a half year contract.

 International career

 He was part of the Ghana national under-20 football team, who played the 2015 FIFA U-20 World Cup in New Zealand.
 He scored one goal in the competition on 5 June 2015, in a 1–0 win against Panama.
 On 30 May 2018 he made his senior appearance for the Black Stars.
 He marked his debut with a goal when he scored a penalty in the 51st minute of the game.